 Also of interest is that Davidsonville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Davidsonville telecommute to their jobs.
+Overall, about 18.76% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Davidsonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Davidsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davidsonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Davidsonville include Irish, English, Italian, and Polish.
+Important ancestries of people in Davidsonville include German, Irish, English, Italian, and European.

 The most common language spoken in Davidsonville is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Portuguese and Spanish.